 - Create more content (try to publish 4 new posts a week)

 - Increase my following and subscribers to all of my social channels

 - Post a new Youtube video each week

 - Increase revenue

-I eventually would like to make a become a full-time blogger and generate a full-time income.
-But for now it’s nice to enjoy the blogging journey, making genuine connections with other bloggers, and reflecting on my blogging journey stats and income reports as I continue to grow.
+I eventually would like to make become a full-time blogger and generate a full-time income.
+But for now, it’s nice to enjoy the blogging journey, making genuine connections with other bloggers, and reflecting on my blogging journey stats and income reports as I continue to grow.
 Thanks for reading y’all!